Say you want a snake, but only have the space for a hamster.

 Unfortunately, these snakes are absolutely wonderful escape artists.
 Various sources agree that, instead of just using the clips your snake enclosure comes with for the top of the enclosure, you should get additional clips.

-These Zilla clips work well.
-Doing this will ensure that the lid is really tight-fitting and your ringneck can’t find a crack through which to slither out.
+Using additional clips ensures that the lid is really tight-fitting and your ringneck can’t find a crack through which to slither out.